aliwais/PSY6422_Project/README.md

 - Codebook.txt
 - Data folder including the parkinsn.csv data
 - Graph folder : includes the map file as an html
+- Parkinson folder includes the packrat for packages managment
+## GitHub page
-- Parkinson folder includes the packrat for packages managment The GitHub page for the project can be visited [here](https://aliwais.github.io/PSY6422_Project/).
+The GitHub page for the project can be visited [here](https://aliwais.github.io/PSY6422_Project/).